There is a lot of incorrect information online about how to properly take care of a Russian tortoise.

 Parasites can lead to serious health issues that can result in death.
 A wild tortoise can have parasites, but enclosed and captive environments creates stress which can magnify the health issues.
 Symptoms include acute diarrhea, dehydration, and chronic issues with the digestive tract.
 All of these can lead to damage to its immune system.

-Wild Russian tortoises usually hibernate up to nine months per year.
+Russian tortoise hibernation is typically 3 - 5 months per year.
 Conversely, they can hibernate for as little as two months in captivity.

 Make sure the tortoise is in good health before it does so.
 Get a check-up around that time to make sure that there are no parasites or if the animal is too light.
 Sometimes, it may not be wise to hibernate a tortoise as a pet given potential risks.